Groundhog Day: The South

 In Washington, D.C., the Dupont Circle Groundhog Day event features Potomac Phil, another taxidermic specimen.
 From his first appearance in 2012 to 2018, Phil's spring predictions invariably agreed with those of the more lively Punxsutawney Phil, who made his predictions half an hour earlier.
 In addition, Phil always predicted correctly six more months of political gridlock.
-However, after being accused of collusion in 2018, Potomac Phil contradicted Punxsutawney Phil in 2019 and, further, predicted two more years of political insanity.Birmingham Bill, at Birmingham Zoo, was "taking a break" from predicting in 2015.
+However, after being accused of collusion in 2018, Potomac Phil contradicted Punxsutawney Phil in 2019, and further, predicted two more years of political insanity.Birmingham Bill, at Birmingham Zoo, was "taking a break" from predicting in 2015.

-In Raleigh, NC, an annual event at the North Carolina Museum of Natural Sciences includes Sir Walter Wally.
-According to museum officials, Wally has been correct 58% of the time vs. Punxsutawney Phil's 39%.
+In Raleigh, North Carolina, an annual event at the North Carolina Museum of Natural Sciences included Sir Walter Wally.
+According to museum officials, Wally had been correct 58% of the time vs. Punxsutawney Phil's 39%.
+Sir Walter Wally retired after 2022 leaving Snerd of Garner as the only weather-predicting groundhog in the state.

 Elsewhere in the American South, the General Beauregard Lee makes predictions from Lilburn, Georgia (later Butts County, Georgia).
 The University of Dallas in Irving, Texas has boasted of hosting the second largest Groundhog celebration in the world.

+Western US

+Boulder, Colorado celebrates with Flatiron Freddy, who makes his appearance in a different manner each year.

+The Oregon Zoo in Portland, Has a weather predicting Beaver, called "Stumptown Fil."
+Fil predicts through two treats placed on logs, each treat has a piece of paper in front of it with the prediction, the prediction in front of the treat he eats first is declared his prediction.

 Canada

 The day is observed with various ceremonies at other locations in North America beyond the United States.

-Due to Nova Scotia's Atlantic Time Zone, Shubenacadie Sam makes the first Groundhog Day prediction in North America.
-"Daks Day" (from the German dachs) is Groundhog Day in the dialect of Lunenburg, Nova Scotia.